In the world of email subscription forms, opt-in popups are huge. They bring the highest conversion rates, so no wonder they are so massively popular!

 This is a tricky question, and testing is the only way to find out what works for your business.
 Why?
 Because ecommerce website visitors’ on-page behavior will be different from blog readers’ behavior, and even in the same niche, results will vary.

 That’s why Getsitecontrol offers 4 types of opt-in popups triggered by a visitor’s actions.
 You can set up any of those triggers on the Targeting tab, in the Start to display the widget section.

 Let’s take a brief look at every option.

 Entry opt-in popup

-The default setting on the Behavior tab is “start to display the widget at once”, and that’s exactly what an entry opt-in popup is.
+The default setting in the Start to display the widget section is “at once”, and that’s exactly what an entry opt-in popup is.
 The subscription form will be shown to the visitors as soon as they land on a webpage.